 Convincing people is a social process.
 It’s not based on intellect or superior arguments, and if you start there it is likely to backfire.
 No one likes to be told they are wrong.
 Instead you must first learn about the goals and problems other people have and find ways for your ideas to be useful on their terms.

 Here are my ten lessons:

 - A better model is to be an ambassador.
 Unlike evangelism, an ambassador has to learn the local culture and language.
 They are better designers of their message since they learn about who they are working with before they try to influence them.
 Ambassadors are not passive: they have an agenda.
 But they seem charm and positive action, not venting and bitterness, as the way forward.
 They study the locals before acting and see their fluency with local culture as a key advantage.
 They know that earning the ear of powerful people is one of the most effective ways to get things done.
 Being a leader is a good model too, but for that you must earn followers.

 - There are three tactics: broadcast, personal and situational.
 Broadcast is when you give a big presentation: wide reach but shallow depth.
-Personal is one you talk to someone one on one and try to persuade.
+Personal is when you talk to someone individually and try to persuade.
 The most effective is situational: your team faces a problem and you help solve it (using knowledge you hope they will adopt more in the future).
-You need some of all three, but situational is the most important as it’s the only direct credibility you can earn.
+You need them all, but situational is the most important as it’s the only direct credibility you can earn.
 Broadcast becomes more effective when you can refer to personal and situational evidence of success, but it can also be the way you learn about people and situations to focus on.